ballerina-platform/ballerina-dev-website/learn/guides/developing-a-restful-api-with-ballerina.md

 ## Write a Resource to Get Filtered Covid19 Data by ISO Code

 This resource is a bit more different than the first two resources.
-As you already know resource functions have accessors.
-In addition, it also supports hierarchical paths.
-Making it ideal for implementing RESTful APIs.
+As explained earlier, resource functions have accessors.
+In addition, it also supports hierarchical paths making it ideal for implementing RESTful APIs.
 Hierarchical paths can have path params.
-In this case iso_code is used as the path param which intern becomes a string variable.
+In this case, `iso_code` is used as the path param, which in turn, becomes a string variable.

 ```ballerina
 resource function get countries/[string iso_code]() returns CovidEntry|InvalidIsoCodeError {